gt-cs3220-23fall/cs3220-labs/lab2/README.md

 ***Submission ddl***: Oct 2nd

 This lab is a continuation of lab #1.
 In this project, you will implement a branch predictor for your RISC-V CPU.
-If your RISC-V CPU fails to pass all testcaese in lab1, you should work on top of the solution for lab #1 from the TAs.
+You are suggested to work on top of the solution for lab #1 from the TAs, which are located in the current folder.
+Alternatively, you can copy your *.v and *.vh files from lab #1 and start from your own implementation.

 ## Part 1: Baseline Branch Predictor (60 points):